Human Factors and Human-Computer Interaction

 Please visit the Forms page to access the required paperwork to establish candidacy.

-Core Courses (both required)
+Required Core Courses

-1. PSYC 502 Advanced Psychological Statistics I
+1. PSYC 502 - Advanced Psychological Statistics I

-2. PSYC 503 Advanced Psychological Statistics II
+2. PSYC 503 - Advanced Psychological Statistics II

-1. PSYC 520 Foundations of Cognitive Psychology
+1. PSYC 520 - Foundations of Cognitive Psychology

-2. PSYC 540 Foundations of Human Factors/ Engineering Psychology
+2. PSYC 540 - Foundations of Human Factors/Engineering Psychology

-3. PSYC 541 Human Computer Interaction
+3. PSYC 541 - Human Computer Interaction

-4. PSYC 609 Methods in Human-Computer Interaction
+4. PSYC 609 - Methods in Human-Computer Interaction

 Course Requirements for Provisional Admission to Master's Candidacy

-1. The two core courses
+1. The 2 core courses.

 Doctoral Course Requirements